stkb/Rewrap/specs/Detail/Comments-Single.md

     ·····// a   ¦      ->      ·····// a b
     ·····// b c ¦              ·····// c

+## Internal whitespace ##

+### Reformat off ###

+> language: "c", reformat: false

+A single-line comment with only whitespace remains the same

+    //··        ->      //··

+A comment with only whitespace remains the same.
+This might change in future versions.
+The whitespace indent might be normalized depending on the first line.

+    //··        ->      //··
+    //····              //····

 Also any amount of whitespace between the comment markers and text is preserved.